GiacomoVianello-1/IR_assignment_1_07/README.md

 Our design is motivated by a key observation: after activating the localization stack via `/lifecycle_manager_localization/manage_nodes`, the navigation lifecycle manager will reject a `STARTUP` request (`success=false`) if the system has not yet received a valid initial pose estimate.
 To address this, the orchestrator executes the following four steps:

 1. Start the localization lifecycle manager.
-2. Publish the initial pose to AMCL.
+2. Publish the initial pose to AMCL (with a configurable covariance).
 3. Wait briefly for AMCL to process the initial pose.
 4. Start the navigation lifecycle manager.

-Once both lifecycle managers report success, the orchestrator publishes a `std_msgs/Bool` message on the topic `/nav2_ready`.
-This signal is used by the **GoalSelector** and **GoalSender** nodes to activate their logic only when Nav2 is fully operational.
+Once both lifecycle managers confirm success, the orchestrator publishes a `std_msgs/Bool` message on the `/nav2_ready` topic.
+This readiness signal ensures that the **GoalSelector** and **GoalSender** nodes activate their logic only after Nav2 is fully operational.
+By gating their execution on this condition, the system guarantees that the navigation stack comes online only once localization is stable.
+As a result, dependent nodes begin functioning at the right moment, delivering a reliable and fully automated startup sequence.

 ### Features
 - **Lifecycle management**: connects to `/lifecycle_manager_localization/manage_nodes` and `/lifecycle_manager_navigation/manage_nodes`, sending `STARTUP` commands to bring all managed nodes into the `active` state.